 Using the nested strategy allows you to work with Facebook’s algorithms to improve the quality of your overall targeting and get your ads in front of the right audience – and not just the default one Facebook picks for you.

 3. Mitigate against fake campaign traffic

 Using Google Analytics and Facebook’s own data isn’t enough.
 You need to mitigate against invalid traffic, which could be accounting for up to 60% of your ad interactions and wasting your Facebook ads budget.

-Beacon paid social protection is a brand new solution that increases the amount of human interactions you get from your Facebook ads.
+Beacon helps increase the amount of human interactions you get from your Facebook ads.
 We protect your spend going to fraudulent channels and harmful bots.